Are you looking for new fun science activities for kids? Then try this cool Dancing Grapes Experiment with your children.

 To learn more about carbon dioxide (CO2) including definition and facts for kids take a look here!

-My kids love this Dancing Grapes Science Experiment, so do I for the following reasons:
+My kids love this Dancing Grapes Science Experiment, and so do I for the following reasons:

 - It is not messy and super simple to set up.